Caroline-Teixeira/Caroline-Teixeira/README.md

 - 👨‍💻 All of my projects are available at <a href="https://linktr.ee/chiharu.chin](https://github.com/Caroline-Teixeira">Github</a>

 - ⚡ Interesting fact: **I am a geek: I love sci-fi, animes and games.
 And I love drawing.
-You can check my fanart here. <a href="https://linktr.ee/chiharu.chin">link</a>**
+You can check my fanart here: <a href="https://linktr.ee/chiharu.chin">Link</a>**

 <!--STATS-->